felixzapata/gulp-i18n-pug/README.md

 ### Options

-Only `i18n` specific options are listed below
+Only `i18n` specific options are listed below.

 #### locales
 Type: `string|array`

 Path to localization files.
 Please check the examples in tests.
-Glob patterns can be used
+Glob patterns can be used.

-`JSON`, `YAML` and `JS` formats are supported for the translation templates
+`JSON`, `YAML` and `JS` formats are supported for the translation templates.

 #### namespace
 Type: `string`